minatonda/light-validate/readme.md

         document:'document-value',
     }

-    // will return a Promise <Object Type sent as target>, with values processed through the    ///////// processing function ....
+    // will return a Promise <Object Type sent as target>, with values processed through the processing function ....
     // the promise will be resolved if there is no error
     // (error vector is zero size, or if vector is undefined)
     // a promise will be rejected, if there are any errors, and as a rejection parameter will be sent
-    // a vector of // rule-error-interface, check in the domain folder the data definition lightValidate(user, UserLightModelMapping)
+    // a vector of // light-rule interface, check in the domain folder the data definition lightValidate(user, UserLightModelMapping)
             .then(() =>{
                 // will fall here if no errors are returned.
             })
-            .catch((errors: RuleErrorInterface[]) => {
+            .catch((errors: LightException[]) => {
                 // will fall here if any errors are returned. console.error(errors);
             });